bek330/bek330/README.md

 - 🌍 Based in Ethiopia
 - 💼 Open to Full-Stack Developer opportunities
-- 🇩🇪 Preparing for opportunities with international teams, especially in Germany
+- 🇩🇪 Preparing for opportunities with international teams
 - 📚 Always learning and improving through real-world projects

 ---